hlship/test-pipeline/README.md

 is status 200 and no GraphQL errors are present.  `expect-data` asserts that the :data key of the body matches the provided value.

+What we've done is establish a _convention_ for how test data is stored into the context, so that individual steps can read or update that data; thus `expect-success` knows that a prior step has recorded a :response key into the context, and `expect-data` can use that same :response key.

 ## Creating Steps

 Each step function takes a `context` map as its only parameter, and then